bushfire buddy hero 2

 user surveys

-My team and I interviewed 9 potential users aged 20 to 40.
-When it came to bushfire concerns, interviewees were primarily concerned by potential property damage, road and area closures, air quality reductions, and climate/weather changes.
-While some pinpointed fire locations through applications such as Rural Fire Safety and Australian Fires, and monitored air quality on any given day using AirVisual, they still indicated a desire for a product which could concurrently provide both services.
+My team and I interviewed 9 target users with ages ranging from 20 to 40.
+When it came to bushfire concerns, interviewees were primarily concerned with potential property damage, road and area closures, air quality reductions, and climate/weather changes.
+Some interviewees pinpointed fire locations through applications such as Rural Fire Safety and/or Australian Fires.
+They also monitored air quality on any given day using AirVisual.
+However, our interviewees indicated a desire for a product which could concurrently provide both services.

-While we did try to interview for accessibility, none of our interviewees listed major accessibility challenges with any devices, although some interviewees had low vision or colorblindness.
+While we did try to interview for accessibility concerns, none of our interviewees listed any major accessibility challenges with any devices — though some disclosed they had low vision or colorblindness.

 As the team’s UI Designer, I created paper prototypes to address our survey findings.
 Using Adobe Illustrator, I designed 10 screens and 6 interactive elements to print out for user testing.
 We then conducted user tests with 8 participants aged 20 to 36.

-Once our testing was completed, my team and I compiled an issues table of our feedback — labeling whether it was positive or negative, its type of feedback (Usability Goals, Design Heuristics, Design Goals, or UX Goals), and its level of severity.
+Once our testing was completed, my team and I compiled an issues table of feedback — labeling the type of feedback (Usability Goals, Design Heuristics, Design Goals, or UX Goals), whether the feedback was positive or negative, and the level of severity.

-During our testing phase, we discovered several problems with our design:
+During our testing phase, we discovered several issues with our design:

-1. Some users conjointly used buses and trains to arrive at a destination.
-This meant it was unrealistic for us to have separated these into two categories in our medium-fidelity design.
+• Some users conjointly used buses and trains to arrive at a destination, meaning it was unrealistic to separate these transportation modes into two separate categories

-2. The navigation for the “Accommodations” tab was confusing, as it was unclear which content was clickable.
+• The navigation for the ‘Accommodations’ tab was confusing, as it was unclear which content was clickable

 low-fidelity mockups of bushfire buddy